medplum/medplum/packages/docs/docs/billing/patient-insurance.md

 The [`Coverage`](/docs/api/fhir/resources/coverage) resource represents high-level insurance information for a patient, similar to what would be found on their insurance cards.

-This guide will go over the most relevant elements of [`Coverage`](/docs/api/fhir/resources/coverage) , as it relates to digital health companies, primarily focused on the U.S. system.
+This guide will go over the most relevant elements of [`Coverage`](/docs/api/fhir/resources/coverage) for digital health providers and is primarily focused on the U.S. system.

 The guide aligns with recommendations from two implementation guides